SuWu949/chatty/README.md

 # Authentication
 Configured Passport.js [passport-jwt](http://www.passportjs.org/packages/passport-jwt/) and [passport-local](http://www.passportjs.org/packages/passport-local/) strategies.

-`passport-local` configured to authenticate previously reqistered users through the `auth/register` endopint with a `username` and `password`.
+`passport-local` configured to authenticate previously reqistered users through the `POST auth/register` endopint with a `username` and `password`.
 Password encrypted using [bcrypt](https://www.npmjs.com/package/bcrypt).
 Optionally add a user model and database in `models/users.js`.
 Upon successful log in of a`passport-local` authenticated endpoint, a JWT generated using the configured JWT secret is returned as a cookie.

 `passport-jwt` configured to authenticate based on the provided JWT and the configured JWT secret.
 JWT required in the `authorization` header as a bearer token of the socket connection request for a successful socket connection.
 Example found in `index.pug`.

-Optionally require jwt (‘passport-jwt’) or user log in (‘passport-local’) authentication at endpoints using passport.authenticate(‘[insert configured passport strategy name]’, {}).
-Example at GET auth/test-jwt.
+Optionally require jwt (`passport-jwt`) or user log in (`passport-local`) authentication at endpoints using:

+	passport.authenticate(‘[insert configured passport strategy name]’, {})

+Example at `GET auth/test-jwt`.

 # Usage